 Medical professionals across a number of fields agree that sleep is essential for overall health and wellness.
-Unfortunately, the average person (ahem, you and me) fails to realize that sleep impacts nearly every function of the body, including abstract functions we don’t think about daily — like our skin.
+Unfortunately, the average person (ahem, you and me) fails to realize that sleep impacts nearly every function of the body, including abstract functions we don’t think about daily — like our skin and hair.

 Many of us don’t take care of our skin as religiously as we watch what we eat or prioritize going to the gym, even though skin happens to be the largest organ of the body.
 Just as every organ needs attentive care, so does the organ whose number one role is to protect us.